Students, faculty, staff and guests to UB enjoy access to and

 A wired network connection is available from your office or lab.UB Secure is the recommended, secure access choice for UB's campus network.
 Your UBITName and password and all data transmitted from your device to the wireless access point (the campus network) are encrypted.

 An OpenPort allows you to connect to the UB network using publicly accessible network jacks and your Ethernet cabling.
 This access method requires authentication as a condition of use.UB Wireless is an on-campus non-secure choice.
 You should only connect to UB Wireless when you need to connect to the UB Network and you cannot configure your device for UB Secure.

 The UB Guest Wi-Fi service is for UB guests and visitors only.
 Guests and visitors can access the network by logging in with any email address.
 Wi-Fi service is limited and non-secure.

 UB Gaming is intended to support devices that cannot authenticate via web-authentication or 802.1x, typically gaming consoles and media devices without browsers.

-The UB Voice Wi-Fi service is for faculty and staff who want to use Cisco’s 7925G wireless phone with the campus’s VoIP service.
+The eduroam Wi-Fi service is for visiting students, faculty and staff from eduroam-participating institutions who want to use Wi-Fi while at UB.